ROBOTIS-GIT/emanual/docs/en/software/rplus1/terminal.md

 If RoboPlus Terminal is started for the first time, the connection information is exactly restored.
 If the name of serial port is changed or the serial port is used in other program, it may not be connected to the controller.

-If Setup – Connect are executed while the communication port is not connected, the port selection window  can be seen as below.
+If `Setup` > `Connect` are executed while the communication port is not connected, the port selection window  can be seen as below.
 Select serial port and communication speed connected to the controller and click "OK".

-`Note` The basic connection speed of the controller is 57,600bps.
+`Note` The basic connection speed of the controller is `57,600bps`.
 {: .notice}

 ![](/assets/images/sw/rplus1/terminal/roboplus_terminal_002.png)